njingusc/element-android-examples/element-face-sdk-example/README.md

     ```
     public static int updateUserInfo(@NonNull Context context, @NonNull UserInfo userInfo)
     public static void insertUserInfo(@NonNull Context context, @NonNull UserInfo userInfo)
     ```

-The FaceModelMeta can be used to get the user enroll status.
-- Find out if an user is enrolled
-    ```
-    public static boolean isEnrolled(String userId)
-    ```

 ### Questions?